Pylons/pyramid/docs/narr/handlers.rst

 When calling :meth:`~pyramid.config.Configurator.add_handler`, an ``action`` is required in either the route pattern or as a keyword argument, but **cannot appear in both places**.
-A ``handler`` argument must also be supplied, which can be either a :term:`resource specification` or a Python reference to the handler class.
+A ``handler`` argument must also be supplied, which can be either a :term:`asset specification` or a Python reference to the handler class.
 Additional keyword arguments are passed directly through to :meth:`pyramid.config.Configurator.add_route`.